somphene/somphene.github.io/log/_posts/2024-01-02-01-Ann-Arbor-K3-Quantization-01.md

 - Gross Wilson metric convergence

 ### Homology
-- Compute homology of a tetrahedron.
+- Compute homology of a tetrahedron, Maeyer Vietoris sequence.
 - Compute homology as the elliptic fibration converges to the singular tetrahedron in $$P_3$$.
 - If elliptic curves intersect on convergence, it says something about the square but in homology should not show any difference in the entire family?
 - Do we see an integrable system?
 Local system?